Occasional itching and scratching is natural dog behavior. Problems only arise, when our dog starts to itch and scratch with extreme frequency.

 4. Skin Parasites

 Dog itching may also result from mites, fleas, or other skin parasites.
+Some flea and tick prevention products.

 Our vet can easily diagnose this with a skin scraping.
 Depending on the parasite and the severity of the infection, different treatments may be appropriate.
 Ask our vet for the pros and cons of each.